 Gerbils are popular pets and, like hamsters, are small, inexpensive, and easy to care for.
-Gerbils are actually burrowing rodents that come from African and Asia; while there are several breeds of gerbils in the wild, most pets are Mongolian gerbils.
-While many people do enjoy gerbils as pets, they are not ideal for very young children: They can be injured if squeezed or dropped, and are capable or nipping or scratching if frightened.
+Gerbils are actually burrowing rodents that come from African and Asia.
+While there are several species of gerbils in the wild, most pets are captive bred Mongolian gerbils.
+While many people do enjoy gerbils as pets, they are unfortunately not ideal for very young children as they can be injured if squeezed or dropped.
+They are also capable or nipping or scratching if frightened.

-Gerbils are fairly small rodents with long furry tails that have a little tuft of fur at the end (but you should never pick a gerbil up by their tail).
 The wild-type coloration is referred to as "agouti" color; each hair is banded with gray, yellowish, and black, with off-white hair on the belly.
 However, through selective breeding, several lovely color variations are available including white, black, and gold.
-Unlike a mouse or hamster, gerbils can often be seen sitting up on their hind legs.

 Common Name: Mongolian Gerbil